 Cost of living

-Each tracked country gets seven sub-scores, each normalised to 0-100 where the best-performing country scores 100 and the worst scores 0 (cohort-relative min-max).
+Each tracked country gets five sub-scores, each normalised to 0-100 where higher always means better-for-you.
+Every dimension is driven by one objective open dataset (World Bank, IHME/OWID, UNODC, WHO, Cloudflare Radar), no blends, no hand-tuned multipliers.
 Scores combine into a single composite using fixed weights.
 Below: what each dimension measures, where the data comes from, and how confident we are in each value.

 When the smoke arrives in each country.
 Mainland SE Asia burns in the cool dry months (Jan-Apr); Indonesia burns when its dry season peaks (Jun-Oct); Bali is largely spared.
 Worth knowing if you have lungs that complain or you're planning a multi-month stay.